Note: This is a sponsored post written by Darren Perkins of Red Drum Music Studios

 1. Regularly Clean Your Drums

 Cleaning your drum kit is one of the best ways to help prolong its life, maintain its integrity, and ensure its optimum operating performance.
 To do this, you have to be very methodical in your approach in cleaning your drum kit.
+When you’re buying a drum kit can be a stressful process to ensure you get the best kit for what you need.
+It’s best for you to read some Instrumentfind drum reviews before you buy one, just to make sure the kit you’re buying is good quality.

 Cleaning the shell is important as dirt and particulates can build up inside which can negatively impact its acoustic quality.
 As such, you need to clean it with nothing less than soft cotton fabric material.
 If you use any other material, this may scratch the shell’s surface leaving behind unsightly marks.